The Highlands, Louisville: Late 20th century

 The area would continue to thrive until the 1960s, when some of the wealthier residents left for the suburbs.
 The main business corridor along Bardstown Road suffered, with residents expressing serious concerns about its quality in 1974.
 Of particular concern was the neglected Mid-City Mall, with frequent complaints about crime and its deteriorated appearance due to lack of maintenance.
 Four neighborhood associations organized a boycott of the mall starting in February 1975, and partly as a result, foreclosure on the mall began in late 1976.
 It was placed in receivership in 1977, and the mall has been considerably improved in the following decades.

 The cooperation that led to the boycott created a strong community sentiment that the right changes could be made along the business corridor.
 Many older buildings had been razed already to make space for more modern fast-food restaurants and drive-in banks, and there was concern that nothing would remain eventually of the streetcar suburb era corridor.
 This led to the creation of the Highlands Commerce Guild in 1977.

 The Highlands area would begin to rebound commercially in the 1980s as antique shops and other "oddity" stores moved to Bardstown Road for the many vacant store fronts which were located right off the street and for the area's elegant architecture.
 Many young professionals were also attracted to the area for its location near downtown and amenities such as Cherokee Park and pedestrian-friendly shopping.
 By the early 1990s the area had become the city's main nightclub and upscale restaurant district, as well as the cultural center for the city's music and gay scene.
 Today many of its neighborhoods have among the highest percentage of college graduates and average income in Louisville.
 Neighborhood income and education levels are highest in the areas farthest from the city center, and gradually decrease heading toward downtown.
 The gentrification of the Highlands has also had a spillover effect on adjacent areas such as Butchertown and Clifton, as they developed their own upscale club and shopping districts.

-In the 2000s the Highlands has continued to thrive, as several new mixed-use developments and additional restaurants have been established.
+In the 2000s, the Highlands has continued to thrive, as several new mixed-use developments and additional restaurants have been established.
 An area of contention with some residents is whether there is too great a density of bars and nightclubs, particularly in the 900 block of Baxter Avenue.
-In 2004, some residents of the Original Highlands threatened a wet–dry vote to prevent more bars (in particular "The Monkey Wrench") from opening along Barret Avenue; they also sought stricter enforcement of rules regarding the percentage of revenue made from alcoholic sales, which is designed to prevent a high density of bars in a given area.
+In 2004, some residents of the Original Highlands threatened a wet–dry vote to prevent more bars (in particular, The Monkey Wrench) from opening along Barret Avenue; they also sought stricter enforcement of rules regarding the percentage of revenue made from alcohol sales, which is designed to prevent a high density of bars in a given area.
 This followed complaints of increased vandalism and crime, as well as complaints that many of the patrons were parking on residential streets.
 After an increase in police patrols, the problems ceased and talk of the vote ended.